pepeiborra/gc-benchmarks/README.md

 > preparatory collection pause scales linearly with the size of the test's queue.
 > In my experience it is rather unusual for programs to carry around millions of large and pinned bytearrays.

+So the new collector is managing a 5-fold improvement on a worst case scenario, not too bad.

 ## Benchmarking performance

 As far as I can see, the incremental collector does not have any impact on the run time.
 If you think this is too good to be true, that makes two of us.
 I repeated the benchmarks several times, and run times were consistently similar for both collectors.
 It seems that the mark&sweep collector is able to perform the sweeping phase in parallel using a second core of the CPU, thereby negating the costs and any disadvantages due to lower cache locality.
 The graph below shows the runtimes for each collector per dataset size:

 ![][runtimes]

+It is entirely possible that I am overlooking something here.
+More benchmarks would be needed to confirm this result, probably involving the well-known [nofib][nofib] suite.

 ## Conclusion

 The incremental garbage collector offers shorter pauses than the copying collector without the need to change any code, and little to no performance costs assuming an extra core available.
 Compact regions afford more control to decide when and for how long to pause, and even to perform the compaction concurrently with the main program, therefore achieving pauses as short as desired with the same performance characteristics.
 But this is at the cost of significant complexity, whereas the incremental collector can be turned on with a simple flag.

-The incremental garbage collector will hopefully make GHC a better fit for many applications that require shorter GC pauses, such as games, event sourcing engines, and high-frequency trading systems.
+All in all, the incremental garbage collector will hopefully make GHC a better fit for many applications that require shorter GC pauses, such as games, event sourcing engines, and high-frequency trading systems.
 It is currently [under review][5] for merging to GHC HEAD.

 Finally, an obligatory disclaimer.
 The work carried out by Well-Typed has been sponsored by my employer, Standard Chartered.
 All the views expressed in this blog post are my own and not that of my employer.